 - Many of the emission factors used in the inventory are relatively old, some over 10 years, and they need to be analysed.
-Some of them also lack good documentation and source references. - Emissions of PCB and HCB will be included. - A new uncertainty analysis for greenhouse gases is planned to update the analysis performed in 2006.
-The 2006 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC (2006) will be used in the updating.
-Methodological changes since 2006 and new uncertainty estimates for the emission trading industries will be reflected in the new estimates.
+Some of them also lack good documentation and source references.
+Work has begun to go through all emission factors, register digitally those that have sufficiently documentation and flag those that do not for future revision.
+This work need to be continued. - Emissions of PCB and HCB will be included.